yazgoo/vmux/README.md

 source ~/.config/nvim/plugged/vmux/plugin/setup_vmux.sh
 ```

-Or if you want to use vim instead of nvim:
+Or if you want to use vim instead of nvim (you need vim compiled with `+clientserver` flag) :

 ```
 source ~/.config/nvim/plugged/vmux/plugin/setup_vmux.sh vim